- Who We Are

 - Advocacy & Policy Engagement

 Senior Policy Manager

 Lyric Thompson is Senior Policy Manager at the International Center for Research on Women (ICRW).
-In this capacity she leads the institution’s formulation of evidence-based policy recommendations and manages the institution’s advocacy efforts with the US Government and Internationally.
-Lyric also serves as co-chair of the Girls Not Brides USA advocacy coalition working to end child marriage, on the steering committee of the Coalition to End Gender-Based Violence Globally, and plays a leadership role in various other coalitions advancing the global policy agenda on women and girls.
-Her ICRW field work includes building the advocacy capacity of a coalition of women’s property rights groups in Tanzania and mobilizing a wide variety of stakeholders to achieve gender-responsive, urban development in slum communities of Mumbai, India.
+In this capacity she leads the institution’s formulation of evidence-based policy recommendations and manages ICRW’s advocacy efforts with the US Government and internationally.
+Lyric serves as co-chair of the Girls Not Brides USA advocacy coalition working to end child marriage, on the steering committee of the Coalition to End Gender-Based Violence Globally, and the board of the United Nations Association of the National Capital Area.
+Her ICRW field work includes building the advocacy capacity of youth activists in the commonwealth and women’s rights activists in Morocco, Tanzania and Uganda, as well as mobilizing a wide variety of stakeholders to achieve gender-responsive, urban development in slum communities of Mumbai, India.

 Contact Lyric at firstname.lastname@example.org and follow her on Twitter: @lyricthompson